 - What do you eat anyway?

-- What I had my own chickens, surely eating their eggs would be totally fine?
+- What if I had my own chickens, surely eating their eggs would be fine?

-Common responses for wanting to be an online entrepreneur:
+Common responses to wanting to be an online entrepreneur:

 - How do you make money from a blog?